EMU DEI Grants

 Belong Together Mini Grants

-The DEI mini grants ($300 max.) allow staff, faculty and students to request financial support for DEI initiatives that advance a feeling of belonging on campus.
-Applications are accepted on a rolling basis and reviewed by the Office of DEI using the following criteria:
+Students, faculty, and staff are encouraged to apply.
+Applications are accepted on a rolling basis and reviewed by the Office of DEI based on the following criteria:

 Questions?
 Contact the DEI office at dei@emu.edu or 540.432.4388